iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Metropolis Hasting.md

 ### **Intro**

 The Metropolis chain is a special type of chain that can be used to draw samples from distributions functions up to a constant without computing the  integrals and taking the inverse of these functions.
 We go over the following things:
-1. What is Metropolis Hasting Chain?
+1. What is the Metropolis Hasting Chain?
-2. What are some of the regularity conditions?
+2. What type of regularity conditions can assert the convergence to the targeted distributions.
 3. How does the regularity conditions play a role for the convergence theory of the chain under the discrete case?
 4. We briefly introduces what happens in the non-discrete case.